ernieayala/ernies-modern-layout/README.md

 ## Manifest URL
 https://github.com/ernieayala/ernies-modern-layout/releases/download/0.5.5/module.json

-## Want to use my test version?
+## Pre-release URL (Use at your own risk)
-This might break your game - but this is a manual install of a pre-release version. https://raw.githubusercontent.com/ernieayala/ernies-modern-layout/master/prerelease/module.json
+This might break your game (visually) - but this is a manual install of a pre-release version. https://raw.githubusercontent.com/ernieayala/ernies-modern-layout/master/prerelease/module.json

 If you want to revert to the stable version - re-install using the link under Manifest URL.